 We recommended interviewing multiple agents.

-Comparing buyer’s agents is easy because there’s a lot more flexibility with contracts than there is with listing agents.
+Comparing buyer’s agents is easy because there’s usually more flexibility with contracts than there is with listing agents.
+You might not have to sign a buyer’s agency agreement until you’re ready to submit an offer on a home.
 Take full advantage of this by touring homes with a few buyer’s agents before you commit to one.

 A good buyer’s agent doesn’t want to waste time — they’ll vet you as you’re vetting them by asking questions like: